AI Workloads Are Transforming Data Center Economics

 FAQs

-Q3: How do data centres adapt technically?
+Q3: How do data centers adapt technically?

-By designing for 50–300 kW+ racks, adopting liquid cooling, optimising airflow/heat reuse, and exploring higher-voltage power distribution and bridge-power solutions.
+By planning for 50–300 kW+ racks, implementing liquid cooling, optimizing airflow and heat reuse, and exploring higher-voltage power distribution and bridge-power solutions.
 Aon | tomshardware.com | Airedale

 Q4: Is the environmental impact rising?